Breakdown Maintenance: Types, Benefits & Examples

 • Fewer staff required: You won’t need as many maintenance workers on site if you’re willing to just call maintenance teams in as needed if a failure does occur.

-• No maintenance schedule needed: If you only plan to perform maintenance when a part or equipment fails, you don’t need to spend time and money with maintenance scheduling.
+• No maintenance schedule needed: If you only plan to perform breakdown or run-to-failure maintenance, you don’t need to spend time and money with maintenance scheduling.
 Simply assign maintenance staff to projects as needed.

 Disadvantages of Breakdown Maintenance